nmlgc/ReC98/CONTRIBUTING.md

   default padding.
 This is particularly relevant [if the `-WX` option is used to enforce word-aligned code segments][3]: That empty default segment would otherwise also (unnecessarily) enforce word alignment for the segment that ends up following the empty default one.
+It also reduces a bit of bloat from linker map files.

   * These options can only be used "at the beginning" of a translation unit – before the first non-preprocessor and non-comment C language token.
 Any